-Whenever an SMPP account has been setup for you, you’ll receive the maximum amount of binds you’re allowed to set up as well as a maximum throughput.
-In most cases, these values will be something like 3 binds and 50 message per seconds.
+Whenever an SMPP account has been set up, you’ll receive the maximum amount of binds you’re allowed to set up.
+As well as a maximum throughput.
+In most cases, this value means 3 binds and 50 messages per second.

-NOTE that BSG SMPP server supports only one connection via transceiver (TRX) or multiple connections via transmitter (TX) with one connection via receiver (RX) if needed.
+The BSG SMPP server supports only one connection via transceiver (TRX) or multiple connections via a transmitter (TX) with one connected receiver (RX) if it’s needed.

-Your username (system_id) and password (SMPP-password) will be given to you by your account manager at BSG or you can generate SMPP-password in your account settings.
+You can receive your personal username (system_id) and password (SMPP-password) by the BSG account manager or generate SMPP-password in account settings by yourself.

-For SMPP connection BSG require whitelisting your originating IP.
-In order to access, please send your username and originating IP to our Customer Care team at: email@example.com
+For SMPP connection BSG requires to whitelist your originating IP.
+In order to access, please send your username and originating IP to our Customer Support team a email@example.com.

-The BSG SMPP server support the following list of PDU types:
+The BSG server supports the following list of PDU types:

 An SMPP bind_receiver, bind_transceiver or bind_transmitter PDU request has a fixed set of fields.
 Most fields are irrelevant to us.
-In fact, we only read the system_id, password, system_type and interface_version fields and the rest is ignored.
+In fact, we only read the system_id, password, system_type and interface_version fields.
+The rest is ignored.

 The values for the data_coding field are not solidly declared in the SMPP spec, so each SMPP server is more or less required to give its own definition.

-For 7-bit character sets, a maximum of 160 characters can fit into an SMS message; for 8-bit character sets, the limit is 140 characters; for 16-bit character sets, the limit is 70 characters; for multi-byte character sets, the limit is somewhere between 70 and 140 characters, depending on which characters make up the text of the message.
+For 7-bit character sets, a maximum of 160 characters can fit into one SMS message; for 8-bit character sets, the limit is 140 characters; for 16-bit character sets, the limit is 70 characters; for multi-byte character sets, the limit is between 70 and 140 characters, depending on which characters the text of the message was made up.
 (For multi-byte character sets, most characters are 16 bits; some of the more common characters are eight bits.)